LoreGoetschalckx/academic-kickstart/content/home/teaching.md

 **2015-present|**
 [Functieleer, deel 1](https://onderwijsaanbod.kuleuven.be/syllabi/n/P0M01AN.htm)
 	* I am a teaching assistant for this course in the Bachelor program of Psychology at KU Leuven.
-It encompasses coordinating, preparing (i.e., coming up with exercises, etc.), and teaching tutorial sessions, as wel as marking duties.
+It encompasses coordinating, preparing (i.e., coming up with exercises, etc.), and teaching tutorial sessions, as well as marking duties.